fledge-iot/fledge-south-mqtt/docs/index.rst

 To create a south service you, as with any other south plugin

-  - Select *South* from the left hand menu bar.
+  - Select *South* from the left hand menu bar

-  - Click on the + icon in the top left
+  - Click on the + icon in the top right

   - Choose mqtt from the plugin selection list